David Heath (politician)

 David William St John Heath CBE PC (born 16 March 1954) is a British optometrist and Liberal Democrat politician.
-He was the Member of Parliament (MP) for Somerton and Frome and was the Minister of State for Agriculture and Food.
-In October 2013 after being removed from his ministerial post in a reshuffle, he announced his intention to step down at the next UK General Election.
+He was the Member of Parliament (MP) for Somerton and Frome from 1997 to 2015.
+He served as the Minister of State for Agriculture and Food from September 2012 to October 2013 in the Cameron–Clegg coalition government.

 Early life

 Heath was born in Westbury-sub-Mendip in the Mendip Hills of Somerset.
 He was educated at Millfield Preparatory School and then Millfield School, an independent school in Street, Somerset.
 He then studied at St John's College at the University of Oxford, where he was awarded an MA in Physiological Sciences.
 He went on to study Ophthalmic Optics at the City University, London.

 Early career

 Heath worked as a practising optometrist for seventeen years from 1979.
 He is also an honorary fellow of the College of Optometrists.
 He became a parliamentary consultant to the World Wide Fund for Nature in 1990, before joining Age Concern in the same capacity in 1991.
 He has worked for various other charities as a consultant since 1995.